What Would You Like to Learn Next?

-To make well-founded and appropriate decisions on issues such as investments or pricing, executives need to be familiar with basic financial principles and key applications.
+To make well-founded and successful decisions on issues such as investments or pricing, executives need to be familiar with basic financial principles and key applications.
 Basic economic literacy and understanding of key economic figures also play a decisive role in strategic planning, as well as when weighing up alternatives for the future direction of, and defining success factors for, a business.

 As global competition intensifies, companies regard continuous operational streamlining as vital to their competitiveness.
 Financial management is also expected to engage in the continuous streamlining of functions.
 In many organizations, basic financial management has been outsourced and global service centers are proliferating in low labor-cost countries.